Jenx007/Jenx007/README.md

 # 👋 Hi, I’m @Jens!

 ### 👀 About Me
 I'm a passionate and motivated final-year IT graduate with a strong interest in full-stack development, Machine learning, data science, and IoT solutions.
-I enjoy tackling challenging problems and building innovative solutions, especially those that bring together automation and data analytics.
+I enjoy tackling challenging problems and building innovative solutions, especially those that involve automation.

 ### 🌱 What I’m Currently Learning
 I'm always eager to expand my skill set!
 Currently, I’m diving deeper into: